olincollege/aim-trainer-plus/docs/index.md

 Another key feature of ours is the user's ability to choose difficulty.
 We have three difficulty modes: Easy, Medium and Hard.
 ![image](https://user-images.githubusercontent.com/123502998/236355381-a62e3c2e-513e-4a79-ae71-338ff6d99758.png)

 The higher level that is chosen will result in smaller targets.
-Those who are up for the challenge can choose hard mode which has targets that are only .25 inch in diamater.
+Those who are up for the challenge can choose hard mode which has targets that are only 20x20 pixels.
 The different target sizes are displayed below from easy to hard:
 ![image](https://user-images.githubusercontent.com/123502998/236355623-ec4ddd0f-0c26-445b-bfb0-de563619ccd1.png)
 ![image](https://user-images.githubusercontent.com/123502998/236355596-2eb2ba20-8342-404c-b6b3-8276706b7d97.png)
 ![image](https://user-images.githubusercontent.com/123502998/236356008-5d8749ba-b5d6-45d9-869a-4e4463d5428a.png)